artefox1/vanilla-raytracing/README.md

 ### Fragment shader
 All of the raytracing is actually written in `program/render.fsh`.

 The raytracer then gets passed into `program/image.fsh`.
-This is where any color transformations such as tonemapping take place, and the image that gets shown on the final buffer.
+This is where any color transformations such as tonemapping take place, and it's the image that gets shown on the final buffer.

 To overlay the raytracer on the minecraft buffer, I used the `mix()` function to lerp along the `alpha` channel.
 ```glsl